Denosumab (Xgeva®, Prolia®)

 Denosumab is a targeted therapy drug.
 It is used to treat secondary bone cancer.
-It is also given to people with certain cancers to strengthen their bones.
+It is also used to help strengthen the bones for some types of cancer.

 It is best to read this information with our general information about the type of cancer you have.

+You will have denosumab at the hospital as an outpatient.
 You have denosumab as an injection under the skin (subcutaneously).
-You have the injection in either the thigh, stomach or upper arm.
+You have the injection in the thigh, stomach or upper arm.

 - Prolia is given once every 6 months.

-Your doctor or nurse will take a blood test before each treatment.
-This is to check the amount of calcium in your blood.
+Your doctor or nurse will take a blood test before each treatment to check the amount of calcium in your blood.

 Your doctor can give you drugs to help control some side effects.
 It is important to take them exactly as your nurse or pharmacist explains.
 This means they will be more likely to work for you.
 Your nurse will give you advice about managing your side effects.
 After your treatment is over, most side effects start to improve.